nkoshimoto/genulens/README.md

 # genulens
 `genulens`, which stands for "generate microlensing", is a tool to simulate microlensing events using Monte Carlo simulation of the Galactic model developed by [Koshimoto, Baba & Bennett (2021), arXiv:2104.03306](https://arxiv.org/abs/2104.03306).
+The code itself has been published as [Koshimoto & Ranc (2021), Zenodo.4784949](http://doi.org/10.5281/zenodo.4784949).
-Please cite the paper if you find this code (or the Galactic model itself) useful in your research.
+Please cite the papers if you find this code useful in your research.

 ## Installation
 If you have `git`, you can download the package by